tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LP-01-Ins_Random_Forest_Trading.md

   ![random-forest-model-plot-2](Images/random-forest-model-plot-2.png)

-* And finally, the cumulative return plot related to the strategy employed by the predictive Random Forest model in shown.
-Unfortunately, the strategy seems to have lost money in the long-term.
+* And finally, the cumulative return plot related to the strategy employed by the predictive Random Forest model is shown.
+Unfortunately, the strategy would have lost money from 09-15-2019 to 09-25-2019.

   ![Images/model-cumulative-returns-plot.png](Images/model-cumulative-returns-plot.png)